AndiLavera/snowpacker.cr/README.md

 # Snowpacker.cr

-Snowpacker.cr wraps around [Snowpack](https://www.snowpack.dev) and turn's on the Snowpack dev server when enabled.
+Snowpacker.cr wraps around [Snowpack](https://www.snowpack.dev) and turns on the Snowpack dev server when enabled.
+This shard really just forgos the need to run Snowpack in a separate terminal.
+Along with that, it has a few ext's so you can integrate it with your preferred framework without having to manually set up the proxying.

 # Docs